Takeaways so far from House public impeachment hearings

 LOFTY LANGUAGE

-The credibility of witnesses is in part a function of their biographies, and Democrat chose the Taylor and Kent for theirs.

-One a Vietnam War veteran and West Point graduate, the other a career foreign service officer whose family has served the country for generations - nodded to the history of the moment with language both lofty and personal.
+Taylor is a Vietnam War veteran and West Point graduate.
+Kent is a career foreign service officer whose family has served the country for generations.

-Their phrasing laid bare the stakes of the proceedings even as some Republicans sought to minimize them, and their intentional references to serving under presidents of both parties were aimed at pre-empting Republican attacks on them as political partisans.
-That didn't stop Rep. Devin Nunes, the top Republican on the House intelligence committee, from deriding the witnesses as being part of a smear campaign, "star chamber" from within the civil service.
+Both referenced serving under presidents of both parties, aiming to preempt Republican attacks on them as political partisans.
+That didn't stop Nunes from deriding them as being part of a smear campaign from within the civil service.

 Taylor capped his opening statement with an ode to how Americans feel in their best moments about their country: "less concerned about what language we speak, what religion if any we practice, where our parents and grandparents came from; more concerned about building a new country."

-For his part, Kent singled out by first name and even nickname the impeachment witnesses who were born abroad, likening them to 20th century national security policy: Henry Kissinger and Zbigniew Brzezinski, both immigrants.
+Kent singled out by first name other impeachment-related witnesses who were born abroad, likening them to 20th-century national security policy: Henry Kissinger and Zbigniew Brzezinski, both immigrants.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.